hueitan/javascript-sdk-design/README.md

 ### User Tracking

 Assume an Evil Advertisement Company wants to track a user, evil generates your own personalize unique hash by using [fingerprinting](https://github.com/Valve/fingerprintjs2), but an ethical company uses cookies and offers Opt-out solution.

+### Opt Out

+[DIGITAL ADVERTISING ALLIANCE, POWERED BY YOURADCHOICES](http://optout.aboutads.info/#!/) provides a tool that helps anyone to opt out from all the participating companies.

 ## WTF